monoreals/xmpp-servers/README.md

 # Open list public XMPP servers

-This open XMPP servers list from site https://xmpp-servers.404.city
+This open XMPP servers list from site https://xmpp-servers.404.city Our task is to create an unbiased directory in which any administrator could include his public server.

-# How add new XMPP server site?
+## How add new XMPP server site?

 To add a new public server, make changes to the [servers.txt](https://github.com/E-404/xmpp-servers/blob/master/servers.txt) file.
 Use alphabetical order for convenience.The file is synchronized with the site during the day.